Written by Jon Lunitz, Director of Sales

 In the past, customer service was primarily delivered through traditional channels like phone and email.
 Customers were expected to wait in long queues or follow complex IVR menus to get assistance.
 However, with the rise of the internet and digital communication channels, customers expect more convenient and personalized experiences.

-To meet the changing needs and expectations of customers, businesses have begun to explore new communication channels.
-This included mediums such as social media, messaging apps, and chatbots.
-Because of this, companies have started to integrate these various channels with their existing customer service systems.
+To meet the changing needs and expectations of customers, businesses have explored new communication channels.
+This includes mediums such as social media, messaging apps, and chatbots.
+Consequently, companies have begun integrating these channels into their existing customer service systems.
 This led to the concept of multichannel customer service, in which customers could reach out to businesses via their preferred communication method.

 With each channel operating in isolation, with its own set of agents, processes, and tools, came complications.
 This led to the introduction of omnichannel contact centers, which aim to unify all communication channels into a single platform.
 This allows customers to switch between channels without repeating themselves or starting over – elevating the customer experience.